-The Department of Communications website has received independent accessibility conformance testing on all pages.
+The Department of Communications and the Arts website has received independent accessibility conformance testing on all pages.

 As of 6 May 2014, the corporate plan complies with all relevant Level AA checkpoints from the Web Content Accessibility Guidelines version 2.0.
 For the scope and further details of this website's accessibility conformance, download the Statement of Accessibility Conformance (DOC, 516 KB).

 Searching for information on our website is fast and comprehensive.

 The search option can be accessed at the top right-hand corner of every page.
 You can either specify the Business area, Content Type or Stream you want to search, by selecting the category from the drop down list, or leave the default on 'Any' to search the entire site.
 Just type your keyword and press the 'Apply' button.
 The results will be sorted by relevance.

 The site has navigation features to help you find what you need.

 Across the top of every page are links to Home, Who we are, What we do, Policy and legislation, Have your say and Search.